 The liquidity position is assessed and managed by the Bank based on certain liquidity ratio established by the National Bank of Georgia.
 The NBG requires banks to maintain liquidity ratio of more than 100%.
-As at 31 December 2020 and 2019 the ratio was as follows:
+As at 31 December 2021 and 2020 the ratio was as follows:

-2020 2019 LCR "Average Liquidity Ratio" (average monthly volume of liquid assets / average monthly volume of liabilities) 442.76% 336.04%
+2021 2020 LCR "Average Liquidity Ratio" (average monthly volume of liquid assets / average monthly volume of liabilities) 609.82% 442.76%

-^{} This ratio is unaudited.
+This ratio is unaudited.

 The following tables show the undiscounted cash flows on financial assets, liabilities on the basis of their earliest possible contractual maturity.
-The total gross inflow and outflow disclosed in the tables is the contractual, undiscounted cash flow on the financial assets, liability.
+The total gross inflow and outflow disclosed in the tables is the contractual, undiscounted cash flow on the financial assets and liabilities.